-The Snoop Sisters was a 1972 TV movie starring Helen Hayes and Mildred Natwick as two mystery writers who find themselves trying to solve the real-life murder of a former Hollywood star.
+The Snoop Sisters was a 1973 TV series starring Helen Hayes and Mildred Natwick as two elderly sisters who solve crimes together.

 I’m gonna get a series before Stuart Margolin.

-Stuart Margolin is an actor best known for playing Angel Martin on The Rockford Files, which aired from 1974-1980.
+Stuart Margolin is an actor best known for playing shifty ex-con Angel Martin on The Rockford Files, which aired from 1974-1980.

 See note on Johnny Mathis, above.